benstt/blog-rs/static/entries/02_building_a_backend.md

 ... exactly what I was looking for! (almost) No boilerplates, no confusing class hierarchy, and I can route things with one macro above a function.
 You could even read it without knowing Rust and still understand what's going on.
 You define a function that returns a string formatted with the name and age passed to the URL.
 How great is that?
 Then you simply mount it to your *main* function (in this case Rocket provides a wrapping with `rocket()`) and that's it!

 I always have loved the Rust ecosystem and community.
 Everything is *Open Source*, everyone is willing to help you with any trouble you're having and everything is **very well documented**.
 But learning it is somewhat difficult.
 Every person I've known that is using Rust have dropped it at least 2 o 3 times before trying to learn it again.
 And that happened to me... at least 4 times.
-So I guess **Rocket** is an excuse to learn Rust again. :)
+So I guess **Rocket** is an excuse to give Rust another try. :)

 Starting wasn't difficult.
 Rocket's official tutorial covers up the basics to get you up and running building stuff.
 Then it's about adding more and more stuff in top of that stuff.
 Basically stuff of stuff.
 One of the first things I wanted to get working was the ability to enter a url like **/post/<id>** and see a post coming up in the page.
-At first glance, I thought I could write the post and then convert it to HTML to let Rocket render it.
-Not difficult, but that sure get tedious after doing so 300 times.
+At first glance, I thought I could write the post and then manually convert it to HTML to let Rocket render it.
+Not difficult, but that sure gets tedious after doing so 300 times.
 Just when I was about to make a simple tool to let me put Markdown into an HTML template, I found **Tera**, a templating engine for Rust, based on the **Jinja2/Django** templating.

 Let's imagine you have a way to store Posts: